jscrane/Interrupted/README.md

     }

 Comments on this code:
-* It manages a configuration with pins #2 and #3 connected to GND via a pushbutton:
+* It manages a configuration with pins #2 and #3 connected to GND via a
+pushbutton:
   - when the button on pin #2 is pressed the LED on pin #13 is lit,
   - when that on pin #3 is pressed and released, the LED is turned off,
-  - if the timer elapses when the LED is on, it is turned off again,
+  - if the timer elapses when the LED is on, it is turned off again.
-  - the LED comes on when its pin is switched to an OUTPUT.
 * Four devices:
   - a [watchdog timer](http://evothings.com/watchdog-timers-how-to-reduce-power-usage-in-your-arduino-projects/) with id 1, interrupting every 5s
   - two [external interrupts](http://gonium.net/md/2006/12/20/handling-external-interrupts-with-arduino/) on ports 2 and 3